by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 Employees in New York State accrue one hour of sick leave for every 30 hours worked, up to the limits specified in the above section.

 Alternatively, employers may choose to frontload the hours to employees.
-However, once the sick leave hours are given they can not be taken back due to a lack of hours worked.
+However, once the sick leave hours are given, employees can not be taken back due to a lack of hours worked.

 Employees may also carry over unused sick leave to the following calendar year.
 However, employers may limit the number of hours an employee may accrue using the same limits specified in the section above, with the limit depending on the size of the business.